-There are multiple disadvantages to using a business credit card for personal expenses—particularly when that may involve combining business and personal spending within the same account.
+There are multiple disadvantages to charging a business credit card for personal use—particularly when that may involve combining business and personal spending within the same account.

-If you’ve used a business credit card for personal expenses, you or your accountant will spend far more time trying to organize your taxes and find valid deductions.
+If you’ve used a business credit card for personal use, you or your accountant will spend far more time trying to organize your taxes and find valid deductions.
 And if you do make the mistake of drastically overstating your deductions, you could put your business at risk for an IRS audit, which will cost far more in time and operational distraction than you can possibly save.

 As a small business owner, you hold the responsibility of building up and maintaining a positive credit rating both in your personal life and for your business.
 Your personal credit rating impacts every aspect of your financial life, while your business’s credit rating is a further demonstration of your ability to manage financial commitments in a business setting.